 To know exactly where your eBay order is, you will need a comprehensive tracking system that will scan hundreds of couriers simultaneously in order to find the exact status and location of your package.
 Ship24 has that capability and works with over 10,000 shops and couriers internationally meaning it can track down your eBay parcel instantly.

 Check that the tracking number format (that varies according to the shipping option selected) First thing.
-If you still have any concern regarding the eBay shipment, do not hesitate to contact the seller from the Ebay page or on eBay support pages to find more information about your order delivery issue.
+If you still have any concerns regarding the eBay shipment, do not hesitate to contact the seller from the eBay page or on the eBay support pages to find more information about your order delivery issue.

-All of these couriers use a variety of shipping methods including air, rail, road and sea, all which have an impact on the delivery time of the product.
+All of these couriers use a variety of shipping methods including air, rail, road, and sea, all of which have an impact on the delivery time of the product.
 Generally, the faster modes of shipping, such as via aircraft, are more expensive.
 Orders sent via road or sea can take the longest.
-Although, if the final destination always plays a part, with rural destinations also extending delivery timeframes.
+Although, if the final destination always plays a part, rural destinations also extend delivery timeframes.
 The seller should provide an estimated delivery time for the buyer upon purchase.

-eBay orders generally involve many different couriers and this is why Ship24 is useful to allow buyers to track their parcels without having to enter their tracking number on to multiple courier websites.
-Instead, they can enter the code soley on Ship24 regardless of which courier is handling the eBay parcel and get instant information on its whereabouts.
+eBay orders generally involve many different couriers and this is why Ship24 is useful to allow buyers to track their parcels without having to enter their tracking number onto multiple courier websites.
+Instead, they can enter the code solely on Ship24 regardless of which courier is handling the eBay parcel and get instant information on its whereabouts.

 The GSP (Global Shipping Program) allows the sellers to grow their business market around the world, making international shipping easier and more convenient for both consumers and sellers.
 When a seller signs up for GSP and an eligible article sells abroad, the seller simply just has to ship it to eBay's Global Shipping Center in Kentucky and the GSP will then take care of every step until the article reaches the buyer.

-Indeed, once the package gets shipped and recieved, the Global Shipping Program takes care of the entire process moving forward.
+Indeed, once the package gets shipped and received, the Global Shipping Program takes care of the entire process moving forward.